 The Junior League of Kane & DuPage Counties, Inc. (JLKD) awards scholarships annually to college-bound, female high school students who have demonstrated an outstanding commitment to voluntarism.
 It is more important than ever to support the spirit of giving and leadership and voluntarism is a vital part of a thriving community.

-On Tuesday, April 9, 2019, the Junior League of Kane & DuPage Counties, Inc. (JLKD) proudly awarded volunteer-focused scholarships to Saniya Parks and Elizabeth Basset.
+In early April 2020, the Junior League of Kane & DuPage Counties, Inc. (JLKD) proudly awarded volunteer-focused scholarships to Verae Fields and Zyane Williams.

 Both recipients were selected for the scholarship because of their many hours of volunteer service focusing on JLKD’s mission.
 JLKD is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.